smerrill/smerrill.github.io/source/_posts/2014-05-26-combining-tasks-with-grunt.md

 ## A small change

-In Phase2's standard project build setup using [Phing](http://www.phing.info/), we have a task that will run [drush make](http://drush.ws/docs/make.txt) when the make file's modified time is newer than the built site.
+In Phase2's build setup using [Phing](http://www.phing.info/) we have a task that will run [drush make](http://drush.ws/docs/make.txt) when the Makefile's modified time is newer than the built site.
 This allows a user to invoke the build tool and only spend the time doing a `drush make` if the Makefile has indeed changed.

 The setup needed to do this in Phing is configured in XML: if an index.php file exists and it is newer than the Makefile, don't run `drush make`.
 Otherwise, delete the built site and run `drush make`.
 The necessary configuration to do this in a Phing build.xml is below.